spring2go/geekstore/README.md

 .
 ├── application.yml # Spring configuration file for test
 ├── fixtures # Product mock data for test
-├── graphql # GraphQL files for test，used by tests in e2e folder.
+├── graphql # GraphQL files(query/mutation/fragments) for test，used by tests in e2e folder.
-└── test_fixtures # A few mock data for test prodct importing function
+└── test_fixtures # A few mock data for testing prodct importing function
 ```

 ## Attribution